MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab05_Overview_of_deployment_with_ACSS.md

 ### Exercise 2 result

-After you complete this exercise, you have TODO.
+After you complete this exercise, you have deployed the infrastructure that hosts SAP workloads in Azure by using Azure Center for SAP solutions.

 ## Exercise 3: Explore a VIS for SAP workloads in Azure by using Azure Center for SAP solutions